-Regarding the appeal of a determination, the Appellate Decisionmaker can: (1) uphold or affirm the determination of the Decisionmaker of the hearing: (2) vacate and remand to the Decisionmaker of the Hearing; or (3) reverse the determination of the Decisionmaker of the hearing.
+Regarding the appeal of a determination, the Appellate Decisionmaker can: (1) uphold or affirm the determination of the original Decisionmaker (2) vacate and remand to the original Decisionmaker; or (3) reverse the determination of the original Decisionmaker.

 The determination regarding responsibility becomes final on the date that the College provides the parties with the written determination of the result of any appeal, or, if no party appeals, the date on which an appeal would no longer be considered timely.